deeenes/bioinfo-tools/README.md

     In depth material for object oriented programming in Python.
 -   https://jakevdp.github.io/PythonDataScienceHandbook/ - Data science
     book freely available as IPython notebooks.
 From Jake VanderPlas.
+-   https://py-pkgs.org/ - A fantastic resource about Python
+    packages, covering all important topics such as testing, docs, develoment tools, continuous integration, automation, and most importantly, how all these work together.

 ### Advanced Python